See the real paths visitors take, not the ones you designed.

 Where do visitors go next?

-Visitors land on your product page — but many navigate to Careers instead of Pricing.
+See where visitors actually go.
+Example: Many land on the product page but go to Careers instead of Pricing.

 Which paths lead to conversion?

-Journey analytics reveals the sequences that consistently lead to signups, demos, or purchases.
+Some journeys convert better than others.
+Journey analytics shows which sequences lead to signups, demos, or purchases.

 Where do users get stuck?